Building114/ADOFAI-Mod-Compatibility-Hub/README.md

 ## Included Here

-- **Included**: this repository contains Building114's patch source and/or release for this entry, under `mods/<original mod>/<patch name>/`.
+- **Included**: this repository contains Building114's patch source and/or release for this entry, under `mods/{original-mod}/{patch-name}/`.
 - **Link only**: this repository only links to another repository or release.

-## External Community Patch Links

-External community patches are linked only.
-Do not copy their source code into this repository.
+Link-only entries are listed directly in the Patch List table.

 ## License